AppliedEllipsis/Qolaba-Proxy/tests/README.md

 When adding new tests:

 1. Follow the existing test patterns in the test files
-2. Use the test utilities in `test-utils.js` for consistency
+2. Use Jest for testing framework
 3. Update this README with information about new tests
 4. Ensure tests cover both success and failure scenarios
 5. Verify that tests don't introduce flaky behavior
+6. Make sure tests are isolated and don't interfere with each other

 ## Conclusion

-This comprehensive test suite verifies that the "Cannot set headers after they are sent to the client" error has been properly fixed.
-The tests cover a wide range of scenarios, from basic functionality to edge cases and performance under stress.
+This comprehensive test suite verifies that the Qoloba Proxy server is working correctly.
+The tests cover a wide range of scenarios, from basic functionality to edge cases and error handling.

-If all tests pass, you can be confident that the fix is working correctly and the server will handle all types of requests without header errors.
+If all tests pass, you can be confident that the server is working correctly and will handle all types of requests properly.